Efrazar/Programming-Skills-Development/README.md

 # Pandas-training
-This is my training exercises to use pandas
+This is my training exercises to use pandas for personal improvement.